Ujstor/web-ssh-server/README.md

     docker-compose up -d
     ```

+4. **Important:** Before accessing Wetty, make sure you have a domain configured and pointed to the server's IP address.
+Update your DNS settings accordingly.

-4. Access Wetty in your web browser by navigating to `http://localhost:8080/wetty` (replace 8080 with the chosen port).
+5. Access Wetty securely in your web browser by navigating to `https://<your-domain>/wetty`.

-5. Use the provided SSH credentials to log in and start using the web-based terminal.
+6. Use the provided SSH credentials to log in and start using the web-based terminal.

+Note: If you don't have a domain, you can use services like [DynDNS](https://dyn.com/dns/) or [No-IP](https://www.noip.com/) to get a free domain name that dynamically updates to your server's IP address.
+Ensure your router/firewall forwards the necessary ports (e.g., 80, 443) to your server for external access.

 ## Configuration

 - The Wetty service is configured to run on the specified port, with SSH details passed through environment variables.
 - The SSH-Server service uses LinuxServer's OpenSSH Server image and allows customization through environment variables.
+- Caddy is employed as a reverse proxy to ensure secure access to the services.

 ## Cleanup